freesewing/freesewing/markdown/org/docs/patterns/otis/options/binding/en.md

 ---
-title: "Hem"
+title: "Binding"
 ---

-Hem determines the size of the binding for the neck and leg openings.
+Binding determines the size of the binding for the neck and leg openings.

 The binding is a percentage of the waist divided by 4.
 Default is 11%